Glossary of Heart Disease Terms

 Angiogram (cardiac catheterization) -- A test used to diagnose heart disease.
-During the procedure a catheter is inserted into an artery, usually in the leg, and contrast dye is injected into the arteries and heart.
+During the procedure a catheter is inserted into an artery, usually in the leg or wrist, and contrast dye is injected into the arteries and heart.
 X-rays of the arteries and heart are taken.

 Atherosclerosis ("hardening of the arteries") -- The process whereby abnormal deposits of fats, cholesterol, and plaque build up, leading to coronary artery disease and other cardiovascular problems.